Execution is a system.

 Most teams don't ship slowly because they're lazy.
 They ship slowly because states are unclear, ownership is fuzzy, and the design-to-dev handoff gap creates a maze.

-My work is not "UI production."
-It's making workflow truth explicit: states, handoffs, exceptions, and what 'done' means in a design-to-dev workflow.
+My work is not UI production.
+It is making workflow truth explicit: states, handoffs, exceptions, and what done means in a design-to-dev workflow.

-What I install
+What I fix

-The lens
+The Lens

-When execution is unstable, the surface symptoms look like UX, but the root causes are usually workflow: unclear states, weak recovery paths, and delivery drift.
+I treat products as operational systems, not screens.
+When execution is unstable, the symptoms can look like UX, but the root causes are usually workflow: unclear states, weak recovery paths, and delivery drift.

-• Design exceptions (what happens when reality deviates).
+• Design exceptions: what happens when reality deviates.

-• Define ownership (who owns the next action).
+• Define ownership: who owns the next action.

 01